Getting vaccinated to limit infections: The vaccines for coronavirus are effective and safe. All HMOs have them available.

 Vaccine Types and How They WorkThe COVID vaccines approved in Israel provide protection in a variety of ways

-Three vaccines have been approved for use in Israel for protection from coronavirus, by Pfizer, Moderna and AstraZeneca.
-All of these vaccines were approved by the FDA (the American Food and Drug Administration), having been found to be effective and safe for use.
+Vaccine components of four companies have been approved for use in Israel for protection from coronavirus, by Pfizer, Moderna, AstraZeneca and Novavax.
+All of these vaccines were approved by the FDA (the American Food and Drug Administration), having been found to be effective and safe.

 Information of vaccinations in the HMO centers